 20 feet: By lengthening the focus of our eyes, we decrease eye strain which can occur when we stare at a computer screen for too long.

-By consistently practising this easy rule, you will alleviate the symptoms of stress on your body to remain focused and productive.
+By consistently practicing this easy rule, you will alleviate the symptoms of stress on your body to remain focused and productive.

 We’ve all learned a lot about viruses in the past year, probably more than we ever thought we would need or want to know.
 The interesting thing that we are noticing now, particularly in the UK, is the emergence of a new mutation of Covid-19.